bsmg/beat-saber-community-wiki/donate.md

 [Kyle1413](#Kyle1413) | [Assistant](#Assistant) | [Klouder](#Klouder) | [Megalon](#Megalon) | [williums](#williums)
 ​
 # Mappers
-There are WAY too many community mappers to list on this page.
-If you like someone's maps, give it a thumbs up in game and review it on [BeastSaber](https://bsaber.com).
-They'll really appreciate it!
+Each of your favorite maps is carefully crafted and tested over many hours by a talented mapper.
+As much as we'd love to include them here too, there are WAY too many of them.
+If you like someone's maps, give it a thumbs up in game, review it on [BeastSaber](https://bsaber.com), or tell them personally!
+They'll really appreciate it.
 ​
 # Staff
+The team that runs the show.
 ​
 ### Assistant
 The original Support - Assistant took over the #support channel in the earilest days back when no one else would.
 The support role wouldn't exist if not for their efforts.